edgepointlearning/edgepointlearning.github.io/_stories/molson.md

 why     : EdgePoint delivered on the importance of incorporating our brands and products in all levels of the project from audio to each visual element.

 solution: professional
-snippet : See how EdgePoint Learning introduced Molson Coors’ employees to the Company’s social media guidelines and internal social media tools. link    : '#'
+snippet : See how EdgePoint Learning introduced Molson Coors employees to the Company’s social media guidelines and tools. link    : '#'
 ---